-Neatsfoot Oil Vs. Mink Oil Review
+Neatsfoot Oil Vs Mink Oil

 A few of the most important purposes of using oil on leather are to lubricate the fibers of the leather as it is a biological animal product, to waterproof the leather, and to prevent dry rot.

 Quick Comparison: Neatsfoot Oil Vs. Mink Oil

 While there are many kinds of neatsfoot, it comes from the shin and foot bones of cattle and sometimes horses.
 Neatsfoot is an old way to refer to cattle.

 Today, it is said that neatsfoot is made from lard and that, even if there is bone material in it, it is kept to a minimum.

 Prime Neatsfoot (or Neatsfoot compound) oil has additives from petroleum-based products, and it may hurt leather.
-Pure neatsfoot oil, although labeled as “pure” is still made from lard.
+Pure neatsfoot oil, although labeled as ‘pure’ is still made from lard.

 Another downside to some neatsfoot oils today is that they may contain vegetable oil, lanolin, glycerine, other kinds of products made from animals, or petroleum-based products, as mentioned previously.